 You should read your product disclosure statement (PDS – the contract of insurance between you and the insurer) carefully, to work out if you can meet the conditions of where the excess will not be payable.

 If you think you meet the conditions where an excess is not payable, but your insurer insists you need to pay you can dispute this.
 You should make a complaint to your insurer’s Internal Dispute Resolution department.
-You can find their details using the Financial Ombudsman Service’s member search.
+You can find their details using the Australian Financial Complaints Authority (AFCA) member search function.
 You can use our “Raising a Dispute” sample letter generator to help you in this process.